jakejosh6751/Customer-Churn-Analysis/README.md

 ## Project Overview

-Loss of existing customers is a significant challenge for banks and other businesses, as it directly impacts profitability and long-term growth.
-Understanding the factors driving churn is crucial for developing targeted retention strategies that can enhance customer satisfaction and reduce attrition rates.

-This project focuses on analyzing customer demographics, account features, and transactional behaviors using Microsoft Excel to uncover patterns associated with customers at risk of leaving the bank.
-By identifying these factors, we aim to provide actionable insights to help improve customer retention efforts.
+Analyzed customer demographics, account features, and transactions using Microsoft Excel to identify factors driving customer churn and provide insights to improve retention.

 ## Key Objectives
 - Clean and prepare the data to ensure accuracy and consistency.